Card to Impossible Location by TCC Magic and Harry Yang

 Key features

-Includes tutorial videos (e.g., 30 minutes with subtitles) covering gimmick creation, handling, and routine variations
+Includes tutorial (approx. 30 minutes with subtitles) covering gimmick creation and routine variations

 Pros

-Creates multiple magical moments and a strong emotional connection with the audience
+Creates multiple magical moments in a single routine

 Cons

-Not ideal for walk-around magic due to setup and reset requirements
+Not ideal for walk-around or social media due to length and setup

 Effect